DynamoDS/RefineryPrimer/04-sample-workflows/04-02_architectural-workflows/04-02-01_building-mass-generator.md

 When geometry is created in Dynamo, often other geometry is needed to facilitate the overall process.

-Please note that all unnecessary geometry has been switched off in Dynamo - this is to ensure the geometry displayed shows the final geometric output..
+Please note that all unnecessary geometry has been switched off in Dynamo - this is to ensure the geometry displayed shows the final geometric output.
 Any nodes with the preview switched off will not display the output visually in Explore Outcomes.

 In this case, only the site boundary \(the tower's external walls and floors\) will be visible.
 This will provide the user with the ability to critique the design options based on aesthetics within the thumbnail or detail view.